 How many books are too many books?

+I am a book lover and my answer would be, you can never have too many books.
 As a minimalist, my answer would be over ten is too many.
 I’m conflicted every day on this subject.

 - Stuffed under the bed

 Every time I passed a bookshop the chances were, I would buy a new book and more often, new books!

 I was offended when people advised me to buy a kindle, and I was unable to understand why anyone would not prefer the physical version of a book.

 I admit it, I was a book snob.
 I judged people by their bookshelves and tried to guess their personality by the book they were reading on the train or the beach, I also thought that people who had no books on display in their homes didn’t read books! a minimalist book collection had never even crossed my mind and it was something I’d ever considered. but things were about to change!